rackerlabs/genestack/docs/genestack_logging.md

 5. OpenStack Swift as Object Storage:

-    OpenStack Swift, or other S3-Compatible storage solutions such a Ceph,  provides object storage leveraging Swift's durability and scalability to store archived logs for extended periods.
+    OpenStack Swift, or other S3-Compatible storage solutions such Ceph,  provides object storage leveraging Swift's durability and scalability to store archived logs for extended periods.

 ### Key Benefits of This Architecture: